Tailwind vs CSS Modules: What We Ended Up Doing

 }

-The advantages were real.
-Complete style isolation โ you never worried about CSS leaking between components.
-The CSS files were readable and well-organized.
-You could use all of CSS's features, including complex selectors, animations, and media queries, without any abstraction layer.
+Real advantages.
+Complete style isolation โ no CSS leaking between components.
+Files were readable, well-organized.
+Full access to CSS features โ complex selectors, animations, media queries โ no abstraction layer.
 For developers who know CSS well, it felt natural.

-The downsides were also real, though we didn't fully acknowledge them until the Tailwind camp started pushing back.
-Finding dead CSS was hard โ how do you know if a class in a module file is still being used?
-You'd have to search the codebase for references.
-The files accumulated cruft over time, especially for components that had been refactored multiple times.
-Context-switching between the .tsx file and the .module.css file added friction.
-Not a lot, but it's there.
-Every time you want to change how something looks, you're bouncing between two files.
+The downsides were real too, though we didn't fully acknowledge them until the Tailwind camp pushed back.
+Finding dead CSS was hard โ how do you know if a class in a module file is still referenced?
+Search the codebase.
+Files accumulated cruft over time, especially components that had been refactored multiple times.
+Context-switching between .tsx and .module.css added friction.
+Not enormous friction.
+But it's there.
+Every visual change means bouncing between two files.

-And here's the one that actually bothered me: design token inconsistency.
-We'd defined a color palette and spacing scale in CSS custom properties, but nothing stopped a developer from typing color: #3b82f6 instead of color: var(--blue-600).
-Over two years, we'd accumulated 14 slightly different shades of blue because people kept hardcoding values.
-I found them by running a grep through all the module files.
+And the problem that bothered me most: design token inconsistency.
+We'd defined a color palette and spacing scale in CSS custom properties.
+Nothing stopped a developer from typing color: #3b82f6 instead of color: var(--blue-600).
+Over two years, roughly 14 slightly different shades of blue accumulated in our module files.
+Found them by running grep.
 Fourteen blues.
-Some of them were one hex digit apart, visually indistinguishable, but technically different values in the code.
+Some one hex digit apart โ visually identical, technically different values in the code.

 function Card({ title, children }) {